 To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now .

-The next section in this guide is Coping with Side Effects , and it offers some guidance in how to cope with the physical, emotional, and social changes that cancer and its treatment can bring.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Coping with Treatment .
+It offers some guidance in how to cope with the physical, emotional, and social changes that a tumor and its treatment can bring.
+Or, use the menu to choose another section to continue reading this guide.